DiegoBM/power-rename-ext/README.md

 ## Notes

-Being an Electron application, and using only platform agnostic file-system operations, the final result should work accross all desktop platforms, but please bear in mind that it has only been tested in Windows, since I don't own a Mac to test on.
+Being an Electron application, and using only platform agnostic file-system operations, the final result should work accross all desktop platforms, but please bear in mind that it has only been tested in Windows and Linux, since I don't own a Mac to test on.

+Latest React dev tools extension is [not supported](https://github.com/facebook/react/issues/25843#issuecomment-1486701884) by the current version of electron at the time of release.
+In order to downgrade the extension please follow the instructions at this [link](https://polypane.app/docs/downgrading-react-devtools/).

 ## Credits